BenIsTrying/COMP3015final70/README.md

 ## Anything else which will help us to understand how your prototype works.

 The vertex shader works by using an abojects vertices to calculate how shaded or bright it needs to be, this means simple shapes that are flat usualy dont show the shadign as much as round shape would (refering to mostly phong and britness as flat during testing the flat model i used didnt have enough faces to even be brighted more than the rest of the object, this is now why the current modle is a round ball shaped character.)

+### issues

+currently the program has the code for laoding and displaying fog, this worked within previous versions avaliable in the history tab on github, many functions and features have been made but cannot exist together due to conflicting lighting techniques, pervious versions had edge detection, gaussian blur, fog, textures, rotation animations and spot lights.

 ## youtube video
 https://youtu.be/CWZNnsWrXJM